MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-prefix-suffix.md

 - If a conflict arises, the one who registered the prefix/suffix always wins
 - For your own objects and extension objects, you can either use a namespace of at least two levels or you must set the prefix/suffix at the top object level
 - For pages/tables/enums/reports/permissionsets in the base application or other apps that you extend, you must set the prefix/suffix at the control/field/action/procedure/values/dataitem/column level
-- For extension objects that extend objects from the same publisher as your app, affixes are not needed at the control/field/action/procedure/values/dataitem/column level
+- For extension objects that extend objects from the same publisher as your app, affixes aren't needed at the control/field/action/procedure/values/dataitem/column level
 - Use the [AppSourceCop](../developer/devenv-using-code-analysis-tool.md) tool to find all missing prefixes and/or suffixes.
 Configuration options for this tool can be found [here](../developer/analyzers/appsourcecop.md).
 The Rules section explains the different checks that the analyzer does.
 For prefix/suffix detection, refer to the Configuration section.
 It explains how to set your affixes in the AppSourceCop.json file.

 ## Affixes requirements for extensions